 Profound's board of directors are responsible for the stewardship of the Company and for overseeing the conduct of business and the activities of management.
 The Human Resource and Corporate Governance Committee of the board of directors of Profound is responsible for providing leadership in shaping the Company's governance policies and practices.
+The Audit Committee is responsible for overseeing financial reporting and related internal controls, risk, independent and internal auditors, and ethics and compliance.
 The committees of the board of directors of Profound consist of many affluent senior leadership members within the industry that provide meaningful insight and guidance.
 Strong and effective governance practices are part of Profound's organizational culture.
 This encompasses sound and effective internal processes and procedures, minimizing risks, continuous enhancement of human resource policies and practices, a cyber security strategy and promoting efficiency.